-One perspective: language development builds on nonverbal communication, and on accessing the meanings of sentences from the observable nonlinguistic context.

-But blind children can't do either of these - yet they still acquire language the same way (and at the same time) as sighted children do.

-Implication: These are helpful aspects, but not necessary.
+- One perspective: language development builds on nonverbal communication, and on accessing the meanings of sentences from the observable nonlinguistic context. - But blind children can't do either of these yet they still acquire language the same way (and at the same time) as sighted children do. - Implication: Nonverbal cues are helpful, but not necessary.
 Syntactic information in the language itself can be just as useful.